The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Object Results

-GAPlanetS data of HD169142 were collected on four nights - two consecutive nights in 2014, one night in 2015, and one night in 2017.
+GAPlanetS data of HD~169142 were collected on four nights - two consecutive nights in 2014, one night in 2015, and one night in 2017.
 All four epochs are shown in Figure \ref{fig:hd169142}.
-The data do not show a consistent excess at or near the location of any of the planet candidates across epochs, however there are marginal signals consistent with H$\alpha$ excess near the location of several of the candidates in single epochs.
-These signals do not rise to the level of candidates in our analysis here, however some of them may later prove to be true planetary signals in light of future observations at higher contrast in these systems.
+The data do not show a consistent excess at or near the location of any of the planet candidates across epochs; however, there are marginal signals consistent with H$\alpha$ excess near the location of several candidates in single epochs.
+These signals do not rise to the level of candidates in our analysis because they are neither consistent across epochs nor have sufficiently high SNR.
+However, some may later prove to be true planetary signals in light of future observations at higher contrast.